 - HIST 611: Social History of Music in Europe

 Dr. Tanya Kevorkian’s teaching and research interests include Germany, music, colonial Pennsylvania, and environmental history.

 B.A., History and Music, Mount Holyoke College, 1987

 Baroque Piety: Religion, Society, and Music in Leipzig, 1650-1750 (Ashgate Press, 2007)

-Music and Urban Life in Baroque Germany (forthcoming, University of Virginia Press, 2020)
+Music and Urban Life in Baroque Germany (University of Virginia Press, October 2022)

-National Endowment for the Humanities Fellowship, academic year 2012-13, toward thecompletion of Weddings, Rumbles, and Tower Guards: Music and Urban Life in Baroque Germany.
+National Endowment for the Humanities Fellowship, academic year 2012-13, toward the completion of Music and Urban Life in Baroque Germany.